sudheer121/Study-Room/README.md

 <h2> Study-Room (connect over text and voice channels) </h2>
 Study, collaborate, conference ... over click of a button.
-A fully functional web application where students can join in room, and communicate in text and audio channels.The application connects peers using webSockets and webRTC.
+A fully functional web application where students can join in room, and communicate in text and audio channels.The application connects peers using WebSockets and WebRTC.
 Check it out at https://mystudyroom.netlify.app

 <h3> <u>Desktop and Mobile Views</u> </h3>